-Having worked with a bunch of new executive pastors making the transition into the role, I always have one major recommendation.
+Having worked with many new executive pastors making the transition into the role, I always have one major recommendation.
 Make sure the lead pastor is putting you in the position.

-When I agreed to take on my current role way back in April of 2004, our senior pastor put me in the position formally.
+When I agreed to take on the role way back in April of 2004, the senior pastor formally put me in the position.
 He worked with the staff ahead of my start date to gain their buy-in and made sure they knew they would no longer report directly to him as of my first day in the role.
-He also made an announcement to the congregation on Sunday morning, including formally introducing me as the new executive pastor to the congregation during each service.
+He also announced to the congregation on Sunday morning, including formally introducing me as the new executive pastor to the congregation during each service.
 The introduction included a brief description of my duties.

 Within a few weeks to a month, the senior pastor moved out of the office and began to work from his home office.
-He checked out of the daily supervision of the staff as well as the financial and operational details of running the church.
+He checked out of the staff’s daily supervision and the financial and operational details of running the church.
 Over the next six months, aside from working directly with me in my new role to implement a plan we had formulated together, he rarely came into the office.
 If he did, it was to oversee details related to Sunday morning services.

 Sounds crazy, right?
 It worked well, though.
 The staff quickly went from going to him to coming to me with issues.
-I was able to quickly get into the details of running the church without a long drawn out transitional period.
+I quickly got into the details of running the church without a long, drawn-out transitional period.

 There’s an important point here that I don’t want you to miss.
 When a lead pastor decides to add an executive pastor, they should have already decided that their role needs to change.
 To grow the church to the next level, they must fundamentally change their focus and how they are spending their time.
 This change, therefore, should happen as quickly as possible after the new executive pastor is on board.